Selina Parvin: Career

 Selina Parvin had a job for in nursing at Mitford Hospital in 1957.
 She worked for some time as a matron in Rokeya Hall in 1959 and joined the Azimpur Baby Home as a teacher in 1960.
 She worked for some time in Salimulla Orphanage in 1965 and then joined as secretary to the editor of week Begum in 1966.
 In 1967 Selina Parvin joined the Weekly Lalana as a journalist.
 She then married a politician.
 She used to work with various periodicals and used to publish her own pro-liberation periodical Shilalipi on an irregular basis.
-She used the weekly's earning to help freedom villains s.
+She used the weekly's earning to help freedom fighters.
 In Shailalipi, Selina Parveen used to publish articles by prominent personalities including Prof Munir Chowdhury, journalist Shahidullah Kaiser, Zahir Raihan and ANM Golam Mostafa, all of whom except Raihan became targets of Al-Badr.
 Zahir Raihan left his house on 30 January 1972 looking for his brother Shahidullah Kaiser, but never returned.